Alan Bray

 Alan Bray (13 October 1948 – 25 November 2001) was a British historian and gay rights activist.
 He was a Roman Catholic and had a particular interest in Christianity's relationship to homosexuality.

 Early life

 Bray was born in Hunslet, Leeds, to a working-class family.
 His mother died when he was 12, an event that profoundly affected his relationships.
 He attended Leeds Central High School, where he met his lifelong friend Graham Wilson.
 He attended Bangor University and spent a year at an Anglican seminary before beginning a career in civil service.

 Gay rights activism

 He became involved with the Gay Liberation Front in the 1970s and actively campaigned for gay rights.
 His interest in sexual politics influenced his work on history, which culminated in two books.
 His groundbreaking book Homosexuality in Renaissance England was published in 1982.
-His second book, The Friend, was published posthumously.
+His second book, The Friend, was published posthumously after his death from heart failure in 2001.